Don Sutton: Honors

 In 1997, Sutton appeared on the National Baseball Hall of Fame ballot for the fourth time.
 Sutton had previously expressed his desire to be elected to the Hall of Fame.
 However, when he fell nine votes short of election that year, he said that the vote was not that important.
 When he received the results of the vote, his two-month-old daughter Jacqueline was in an Atlanta neonatal intensive care unit after she was born 16 weeks early.
 His daughter later recovered.
 On the 1998 ballot, Sutton became the only player selected for induction, receiving votes on 81.6% of ballots.
 The Dodgers retired his number that year.

 Sutton was inducted into the Braves Hall of Fame in July 2015 for his work as a broadcaster.
 He became the fourth Braves broadcaster to be honored in this fashion, joining his mentors Ernie Johnson, Skip Caray, and Pete Van Wieren.

 A section of U.S. Highway 29, the main route for drivers leaving Pensacola north into Alabama, is named "Don Sutton Highway", and a youth baseball complex in Molino, FL (near his childhood home of Cantonment, FL) also bears his name.

 Personal life

+Sutton was married twice: with his first wife Patti, he had two children: son Daron (b.
+1969) and daughter Staci (b.
+1973).
+With his second wife Mary, he had a daughter Jaqueline (b.
+1996).
+His son Daron was also a broadcaster and has served as a television host or play-by-play announcer for five different Major League Baseball organizations: the Atlanta Braves, Milwaukee Brewers, Arizona Diamondbacks, Los Angeles Angels and Los Angeles Dodgers.

 Sutton was an avid golfer and wine enthusiast and frequently made references to those hobbies while broadcasting.
 Sutton also broadcast golf and served as a pre- and post-game analyst for NBC's coverage of the 1983 and 1987 American League Championship Series.
 Sutton previously served as a color commentator for NBC's coverage of the 1979 National League Championship Series.
-He was also a fan of the game show Match Game, even appearing as a panelist on sporadic occasions from 1976-80.
-His son, Daron, was a play-by-play broadcaster for the Milwaukee Brewers, Arizona Diamondbacks, and the Los Angeles Angels.
+He was also a fan of the game show Match Game, even appearing as a panelist on sporadic occasions from 1976 to 1980.

-Sutton died of cancer on January 19, 2021, at his home in Rancho Mirage, California, at age 75.
+Sutton died of cancer on January 19, 2021, at age 75, at his home in Rancho Mirage, California.